 Everything starts off nicely packed up in a pouch, not much larger than a paperback book.
 There’s also a clip on the edge, allowing you to attach it to a larger bag, or perhaps your waist belt.

-By unpacking the Veer, you’re essentially turning the pouch inside out, with the outside of the pouch becoming the inside of one of the 3 main pockets on the bag.
+By unpacking it, you’re essentially turning the pouch inside out, with the outside of the pouch becoming the inside of one of the 3 main pockets on the bag.

-If you plan to carry a camera, lens, or other fragile item, you should definitely invest in the optional inflatable camera cube – inflating this allows you to store a DSLR with lens attached, with as much, if not more security and padded protection than most dedicated camera bags.
+If you plan to carry a camera, lens, or another fragile item, you should definitely invest in the optional inflatable camera cube – inflating this allows you to store a DSLR with lens attached, with as much, if not more security and padded protection than most dedicated camera bags (see guide).

-Aside from the innovative features, what I like the most about the WANDRD Veer is the attention to detail.
-Here’s a list of things that you won’t find on any other backpack in this list:
+Aside from the innovative features, what I like the most about the WANDRD Veer packable daypack is the attention to detail.
+Here’s a list of things that you won’t find on any of the other best packable backpacks on this list: